WillemNieuwenhuis/folderowner/readme.md

 > [!Note]
 > Depending on the shell being used the formatting of the list can differ.
 TCC and CMD are now supported

 It is assumed that the output of the command is captured in a file.
-This files can then be passed to the application.
+This file can then be passed to the application.

 > [!Note]
+> To avoid language error messages you can change the default codepage in the console (CP437-Ansi) to UTF-8 (CP65001) with the command: `chcp 65001`.

+> [!Warning]
 > Retrieving the owner information is a slow operation and for folders with a large number of files this can take considerable time.